Introduction: What Is a Multi Zone Thermostat and Why It Matters

 4.2 Multi-Family Residential

-- Solution: Customizable zone controls with remote management
+Solution: Remote sensor-based zone control with centralized management

 5. Technical Specifications for Professional Deployment